oatlog/oatlog/doc/report/main.typ

 Magic sets are a way to get the performance of top-down evaluation using bottom-up evaluation.

 Top-down evaluation means starting from a goal and searching for facts until the starting facts are reached.
-Typically, Prolog uses Top-down evaluation
-#TODO[citation needed].
-Bottom-up evaluation derives more facts from the
-starting facts until the goal facts are reached.
-Egglog and Oatlog use bottom-up evaluation.
+Typically, Prolog uses Top-down evaluation #TODO[citation needed].
+Bottom-up evaluation derives more facts from the starting facts until the goal facts are reached.
+Datalog engines, as well as egglog and oatlog use bottom-up evaluation.

 #TODO[I guess this only makes sense if we want to prove two expressions equal?]